1ma/JsonRpc/README.md

 ### Cap the number of batch requests

-Batch requests are a denial of service vector, even if PHP was capable of processing these concurrently.
+When a `Server` is exposed over HTTP, batch requests are a denial of service vector (even if PHP was capable of processing them concurrently).
-A malicious client can potentially send hundreds or thousands of heavy requests, effectively clogging the resources of the server.
+A malicious client can potentially send a batch request with thousands of sub-requests, effectively clogging the resources of the server.

 To minimize that risk, `Server` has an optional `batchLimit` parameter that specifies the maximum number of batch requests that the server can handle.
 Setting it to 1 effectively disables batch processing, if you don't need that feature.

+PS.
+An attacker could also send hundreds or thousands of single requests, clogging the server all the same.
+But given that these are all individual HTTP requests they can be rate-limited at the webserver level.

 ```php
 $server = new \UMA\JsonRpc\Server($container, 2);